-Roof, Flat A roof with no slope greater than 2:12.
+Roof, Flat A roof with a slope that is less than 2:12 (9.46°)...

-Roof, GableA roof sloped on two sides from a central ridge with an exterior wall (gable)
+Roof, Gable A roof sloped on two sides from a central ridge with an exterior wall (gable)

 Roof, Gambrel A compound, gabled roof with two slopes on each of its sides, where the lower has a steeper slope or pitch than the upper, inclusive of English, Dutch, and hat) and Hawaiian hip roofs.